 Another challenge is the changing climate and the longer seasons — spring comes earlier and autumn lasts much longer.
 We were able to see that the native wildflowers around us had finished their blooms long before the frost put an end to the insects’ search for food.
 Around mid-October, our gardens filled again with many insects searching for any remaining flowers to help them before they finished their summer cycles.
 Instead of pulling out the flowers and preparing the beds for winter, we happily left those blooming flower beds for our friends and waited until long after the killing frost to remove the plants.

 Look closely and you’ll see that the meadow in the background is bereft of blooms, while our cultivated field is still providing vital nectar sources.

-This past winter, we researched more about native plants and how one native plant can support more than 35 native insects, while a non-native often only supports one or two.
+2018 Update: This past winter, we researched more about native plants and how one native plant can support more than 35 native insects, while a non-native often only supports one or two.
 This emphasizes the importance including native flowers within our bouquets and celebrating native flowers for their own beauty.
 We also learned that if we leave the stems and seed pods up during the winter, it helps provide a place for insects to lay eggs.
 Next year we plan to not only leave the root system in the ground for microbes and insects but also leave the stems up until early spring for native insects’ life cycles.